Euploea core: Subspecies

+For former E. c. andamanensis Atkinson, 1874, see Andaman crow.
+For former E. c. scherzeri (Felder, 1862), see Nicobar crow.

 Mimicry and similar species

 Due to its inedibility, Euploea core is mimicked by a few edible species.
 Additionally a number of other inedible species within the same family mimic each other forming a Mullerian ring.

 The edible species are contained in the two families: